SquirrelMail English Site Danish Site French Site Russian Site Japanese Site

 • = 0 -- Majority wins.
 Any ties are broken with the last parameter in the hook call.

-The plugin's hook function will get the second paramter in the hook call in the source as its parameter (this might be an array if multiple values need to be passed).
+Each plugin registered on such a hook will receive the second paramter in the hook call in the core as its one and only parameter (this might be an array if multiple values need to be passed).

-Read more about the boolean_hook_function() function in the stable and development API documentation.
+Read more about the boolean_hook_function() function in the 1.4 API documentation

 List of hooks